 Zoning permits are required for additions to any structures and any structure over 200 square feet.
 If you plan to build new structures or change existing structures, call the office to find out if a permit is required.

-The property owner makes a sketch plan show existing building and proposed buildings or additions.
+The property owner makes a sketch plan to show existing buildings and proposed buildings or additions.
 The sketch must show the distance to all property lines and the center of the road.
-If the distances are a long ways, estimates can be used.
+If the distances are a long way, estimates can be used.
 For new residential structures, a copy of the septic permit is required.

 Uniform Construction Code Permits

 The Commonwealth of Pennsylvania adopted the Uniform Construction Code in April of 2004.
 This is the statewide building code.
 Uniform Construction Code inspections are required for construction or installation of residential structures, any additions to residential structures, or any alteration of residential structures.
 A Zoning Permit must be obtained, prior to application for a UCC Permit.
 Greenfield Township has contracted with North East Township and North East Borough for permitting and inspections to meet the requirements of the Pennsylvania Uniform Construction Code.
 Applications for UCC permits can be made at the UCC Office at the North East Township Building.